Iran denies shipping arms to Islamist militants in Somalia

 UNITED NATIONS (Reuters) - Iran has denied allegations that it has been supplying Islamist militants in Somalia with weapons, describing the charges as “absurd fabrications,” according to a letter obtained by Reuters on Thursday.

-As the United States pushes for an end to the U.N. arms embargo on Somalia, U.N. monitors following Somalia sanctions warned that Islamist militants in the Horn of Africa nation are receiving weapons from distribution networks linked to Iran and Yemen, diplomats told Reuters.
+As the United States pushes for an end to the U.N. arms embargo on Somalia, U.N. monitors following Somalia sanctions are warning that Islamist militants in the Horn of Africa nation are receiving weapons from distribution networks linked to Yemen and Iran, diplomats told Reuters.

 According to the latest findings by the U.N.
 Security Council’s monitoring group, which tracks compliance with U.N. sanctions on Somalia and Eritrea, most illicit arms are coming into northern Somalia - that is, the autonomous Puntland and Somaliland regions - after which they are moved farther south into strongholds of Islamist al Shabaab militants.

 “The allegations of arm transfers from Iran to Somalia are absurd fabrications and have no basis or validity,” Iran’s U.N. mission wrote to the U.N.
-Security Council.
-“Thus, it is categorically rejected by the Government of the Islamic Republic of Iran.”
+Security Council in a letter obtained by Reuters.
+“Thus it is categorically rejected by the Government of the Islamic Republic of Iran.”

 “It is unfortunate that the Monitoring Group has, in an obvious irresponsible manner, put such unfounded allegations and strange fabrications in its report, without first bothering itself to communicate them to my Government,” Iran’s U.N.
 Ambassador Mohammad Khazaee wrote to the council.